iamabdullahifti/network_home_lab/README.md

 ## HSRP Configuration
+HSRP was configured so that one multi layer switch is active.
 - HSRP Standby:
   - DSW1 Active: VLAN 10
   - DSW2 Active: VLAN 20, VLAN 30, VLAN 40